THIS CALL IS NOW CLOSED.

 Curating practices have become an integral part of contemporary art.
 They are generally associated with critical research and writing, but they are evolving to take on a variety of new forms – artists take on the role of curator, and curating itself becomes an art form.
 Bridging research, creation, critical thought and writing, contemporary curators work between in-studio and out-of-studio practices and renewed locations for presentation.

 In a desire to support curatorial research in new media and digital arts, Laboratorio Arte Alameda (LAA) (Mexico City) and OBORO (Montréal) created the M&M Curatorial Research Residency Program.
-Over the course of 4 to 6 weeks in the Fall of 2015, one curator from Mexico D.F. and one curator from Montreal will be traveling to the sister city to investigate the contemporary art practices of the host location.
+Over the course of 4 to 6 weeks in the Winter/Spring of 2019, one curator from Mexico D.F. and one curator from Montreal will be traveling to the sister city to investigate the contemporary art practices of the host location.
 During their stay, the curators will either pursue or begin a research project using the resources available locally.

 The goals of the M&M Curatorial Research Residency Program are to encourage dialogue and the sharing of knowledge and to instigate a means of creation and exchange between the active players of the contemporary art milieu in two major poles of contemporary art in North America.
 While allowing curators in Montreal and Mexico – established or emerging – to put forward ideas, concepts and innovative initiatives in current art, this program will act as a strategic platform for bridging the two communities together.